explosion/spacy-llm/README.md

 ## Logging

-spacy-llm has a built-in logger that can log the actual prompt sent to the Backend LLM as well as the raw response sent back from the LLM.
+spacy-llm has a built-in logger that can log the prompt sent to the LLM as well as its raw response.
 This logger uses the debug level and by default has a `logging.NullHandler()` configured.

 In order to use this logger, you can setup a simple handler like this: